 Go to “Add New Card” and enter your credit card details, as well as your billing address and CVV.
 Select “Add Card”

-Double-check your payment details are correct and confirm your purchase of stablecoins
+Double-check that your payment details are correct and confirm your purchase of stablecoins.

-You will need to verify your payment on your bank’s OTP Transaction Page.
+You must verify your payment on your bank’s OTP Transaction Page.

 What Are Stablecoins?